 In 2007, SmartBank opened its doors to its first branch and corporate office in Pigeon Forge, TN.
 Within the next year, SmartBank also opened branches in Sevierville and Gatlinburg, TN.
 In 2009, SmartBank expanded into Knoxville, TN with its fourth branch.
 The next year SmartFinancial, Inc. was formed as SmartBank's parent company.
 By 2011, and only five years into this journey, SmartBank was able to organically grow its assets to over \$325 million.

-In 2012, SmartBank completed its first acquisition (GulfSouth Private Bank) and expanded its footprint by adding branches in the Florida Panhandle.
+In 2012, SmartBank completed its first acquisition and expanded its footprint by adding branches in the Florida Panhandle.

 While continuing to scale markets in Knoxville, TN and Panama City, FL, SmartBank expanded into the Chattanooga, TN area through its 2014 announcement to merge with Chattanooga-based Cornerstone Community Bank and to operate under SmartFinancial, Inc. The combined company was fully integrated in 2016.
 In 2015, SmartFinancial Inc. announced trading on the NASDAQ Capital Market under ticker symbol: SMBK.
 By 2016, SmartBank reached a tremendous milestone and became a \$1 billion company.

-In 2017, SmartBank expanded into Cleveland, TN through the acquisition of an FSG bank branch.
-Next, SmartBank went on to acquire Tuscaloosa, AL-based Capstone Bank, Tullahoma, TN-based Southern Community Bank and Maryville, TN-based Foothills Bank and Trust within two and a half years.
+In 2017, SmartBank expanded into Cleveland, TN, and went on to acquire Tuscaloosa, AL-based Capstone Bank, Tullahoma, TN-based Southern Community Bank and Maryville, TN-based Foothills Bank and Trust within two and a half years.

 The growth didn't slow there - in 2019, SmartBank was named to Fortune's annual 100 Fastest-Growing Companies List.
-In 2020, SmartBank continued its growth into Middle Tennessee with the acquisition of Progressive Savings Bank.
+In 2020.
+SmartBank continued its growth into Middle Tennessee with the acquisition of Progressive Savings Bank.
 2021 was a year unlike any other.
 SmartBank opened new branches in Montgomery, Dothan, and Auburn, AL and added a new dynamic Wealth Management team to our Mobile, AL market.
 Additionally, SmartBank acquired Sevier County Bank, further scaling presence in one of its strongest markets, and also added an equipment financing division through the acquisition of Fountain Equipment Finance.
 In 2022, SmartBank opened full-service branches in Birmingham, AL and Franklin, TN, launched SmartBank Private Banking Division, and was awarded Top Workplace designation for the sixth year in a row.
-Rains Insurance, a subsidiary of SmartBank, acquired Chattanooga, TN-based Sunbelt Insurance.
+Rains Insurance, a subsidiary of SmartBank, acquired Chattanooga, TN-based Sunbelt Insurance, and was later rebranded to SBK Insurance.
 In 2023, SmartFinancial, Inc. announced it's first day of trading on the New York Stock Exchange under ticker symbol SMBK.
 SmartBank opened a full-service branch in Tallahassee, added a Chief Banking Officer to the Executive Team, was ranked 36th among Top 50 Large Community Banks by S&P Global Market Intelligence, and was named a Top Workplace for the 7th year in a row by its own associates.
+The year 2024 brought about brand-new flagship locations in Auburn, Birmingham and Montgomery (opened January 2025) and a consistent approach to our intentional culture earned SmartBank the prestigious Great Place to Work® certification.